StephanieChevalier/stephaniechevalier.github.io/_pages/experience.md

 * **Bachelor’s degree in Bioinformatics**,
 2015, Université Paris-Diderot (Paris-Cité)

-I came to Paris-Diderot (now called Paris-Cité) to join the training which was then the only Bachelor's degree in bioinformatics preparing for research and I completed with a Master in Paris-Saclay.
+I came to Paris-Diderot (now called Paris-Cité) to join the training which was then the only Bachelor's degree in bioinformatics preparing for research and I completed my education in Paris-Saclay.
 I could see different issues of bioinformatics via internships, from **NGS analysis** to **systems biology** via **structural bioinformatics**, while becoming aware of the challenges of **experiment reproducibility**, **data accessibility** and **theoretical computer science** difficulty.

 ## Experience in bioinformatics